Roger D. McConchie

 Contributor: Roger D. McConchie (Partner, McConchie Law Corporation)

-Privacy receives little judicial attention except in criminal cases although it is lauded as deserving of quasi-constitutional protection.
-Civil damages verdicts for unjustifiable invasions of privacy are rare, modest and attract little public attention.
+Privacy receives modest judicial attention except in criminal cases although it is lauded as deserving of quasi-constitutional protection.
+Civil damages verdicts for unjustifiable invasions of privacy are rare, modest and attract little public attention except in the context of class actions.

 Federal and provincial legislation regulates the collection, use and disclosure of personal information by government and the private sector.
 These statutes (which equate to UK and EU data protection laws) are administered by specialist tribunals whose decisions are rarely subjected to judicial review or media publicity.
 Damage awards to aggrieved individuals are virtually non-existent.